Collecting product reviews for your eCommerce store is a great idea if you are looking to leverage social proof and boost your conversion rate!

 Should I Offer Incentives for Product Reviews?

 Yes!
-The best way to improve the response rate is by offering incentives.
+The best way to improve your average review response rate is by offering incentives.

 The majority of shoppers rely on product reviews to make a buying decision, but 81% of online shoppers don’t write to them!